 Essential Life Jackets and PFDs

-Life jackets and Personal Flotation Devices (PFDs) are crucial for boating safety gear.
-All recreational vessels must carry one wearable life jacket per person.
-Boats over 16 feet need a throwable (Type IV) device.
-Children under 12 must wear PFDs on moving vessels, and Personal Watercraft (PWC) operators must too.
-USCG-approved life jackets comply with legal requirements and enhance safety.
+Life jackets and Personal Flotation Devices (PFDs) are the foundation of any solid boating safety setup.
+Every recreational vessel must carry at least one wearable life jacket per person on board.
+If your boat exceeds 16 feet, you also need a throwable Type IV device within reach.
+Children under 12 must wear PFDs on any moving vessel, and Personal Watercraft operators are held to the same standard.
+Choosing USCG-approved life jackets means you are covered on both the legal and safety fronts.

 Fire Extinguishers: Must-Have Items